hotschedules/slate/source/includes/publishingapps.md

 **autoUpdateVersion": false**

-This flag prevents autoUpdate version of the app each time you are publishing it
+This flag prevents autoUpdate version of the app each time you are publishing it.
+If you mark this false, you need to manually bump the version of the app each time you update it.